DataDog/dd-trace-rb/docs/GettingStarted.md

     f = File.new("my-custom.log", "w+")           # Log messages should go there Datadog.configure do |c|
-      c.trace log: Logger.new(f)                  # Overriding the default tracer
+      c.tracer log: Logger.new(f)                 # Overriding the default tracer
     end

     Datadog::Tracer.log.info { "this is typically called by tracing code" }